2: Submitting Your Proposal

-All potential SIAM authors are required to submit a proposal describing their book project so we can have the project reviewed by 3 to 5 experts in the field.
+Potential SIAM authors must submit a proposal describing their book project so we can have the project reviewed by three to five experts in the field.
 To submit a proposal, you'll need to assemble the following items:

-- a completed copy of SIAM's book proposal form, (for ASA Series use this form)
+- completed copy of SIAM's book proposal form

-- a preface that describes the scope and aim of the book,
+- preface that describes the scope and aim of the book

-- a table of contents with a short description of each chapter, and
+- table of contents with a short description of each chapter

 We encourage you to submit some draft material—as much as you feel comfortable sending out for an external review—because reviewers generally prefer to see some of the manuscript before forming an opinion.